cabinpoker/Client/README.md

 - Cash Games: 0%

 # Donate to our project
 If you would like to support Cabinpoker, feel free to send us a donation!
-It helps to keep the servers running and free of rake, advertisements and paywalls.
+Our site is free of ads, trackers, rake and paywalls.
 Your donation is appreciated a lot! <3 https://paypal.me/cabinpoker